Thanksgiving in Canada has been over for weeks. We are already gearing up for Christmas. Yikes!

 Mashed Potatoes in Stainless Steel Bowl for Bain-Marie

-Keep warm in bain-marie until dinner.
-I serve my thanksgiving dinner from the kitchen to cut down on dishes later.
+Keep warm in the bain-marie until dinner.
+I serve my Thanksgiving dinner from the kitchen to cut down on dishes later.
 But you can certainly spoon the mashed potatoes into your serving dish and top with optional finely chopped chives and additional gloss of butter.

 If you like a little tanginess in your mashed potatoes substitute some or all of the half-and-half with cream cheese, sour cream and yogurt.